Scroll Top

 Afterward, we’ll have dinner, prepare our vet scrubs, and head to bed early to be well-rested for another full day of service tomorrow.

-Enjoy a fun relaxing day on a Catamaran boat tour excursion, taking in the scenery of Guanacaste’s pacific coast!!
+Enjoy a fun, relaxing half-day on a catamaran boat tour excursion, taking in the scenery of Guanacaste’s Pacific coast!
 Discover ocean life with the opportunity to snorkel.
+Once you’re off the boat, enjoy one of Costa Rica’s world-renowned beaches — enjoy the sand, sun & sea!

-Today will be a full day in medical scrubs, assisting local veterinarians with vital procedures.
-These campaigns offer community members the chance to care for their pets while also learning about the importance of animal welfare.
+This will be a full day in medical scrubs assisting local veterinarians with important procedures.
+These campaigns bring opportunities to community members to not only care for their pets, but also learn about the importance of animal welfare.

 Day 14: Departure